These are my top ten tools for spring cleaning. I don’t know about you, but I need all the help I can to get the job done!

 - Allow to dry completely (about 20 minutes) and then brush lightly

+White vinegar really is a multi-tasker!
 My glasses get so cloudy.
 They come out of the dishwasher looking worse than they went in.
 I know they are clean, but the calcium deposits from the water make them look awful.
-Some careful handwashing and elbow grease got them clean, but to keep it from getting this bad again, I switched to using Finish® Quantum Max™ tablets in my dishwasher.
-It’s got some kind of fancy, sciency formula that’s designed to help keeps glasses clean and shiny longer than the other formulas.
-Another trick is to turn OFF the heat dry cycle.
-Baking on the water droplets does not help.
-Just let your dishes drip dry and use a cleaner like Finish® Quantum Max™ that will rinse clean and prevent buildup!
+Some white vinegar and elbow grease got them clean, but to keep it from getting this bad again, use a quality dish detergent and a rinse aid!

 PS-I shared my top tools with you, but I’m super curious- what do you like to use for the odd spring cleaning tasks that you tackle this time of year?